 How to Grow and Care

-Gasteria are small, shallow-rooted, and relatively slow-growing.
-They are often grown in small clusters in wide, shallow dishes.
+Gasterias are small, shallow-rooted, and relatively slow-growing.
+Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot in the spring or early summer into a new wide and shallow dish with fresh potting soil.
+When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus